-Planning a short visit to Paris?
+Planning a short trip or weekend in Paris?
 With so many things to see, eat, and do, it can be hard to fully experience Paris in two days.
 After living in Paris for months and visiting several times since, I still feel like I’ve yet to uncover all that the French capital has to offer.
 Nonetheless, you can still have an incredible time during a short trip to Paris, even if you only have a weekend!
 Follow this itinerary to see the best of Paris in 2 days.

 Is this your first time visiting France?
 Read this post for everything you need to know before you visit!

-Tips for Making the Most of Your Time in Paris
+Tips for Making the Most of Your Weekend in Paris

 If you only have a short amount of time in Paris, you’ll want to make every moment count!
 Here are a few tips to maximize your time.

 Tip 1: Choose centrally-located accommodation.
 Whether you pick a hotel, hostel, or rental apartment, try to stay near the center of the city.
 So many main attractions- like the Louvre, the Tuileries Garden, and more, are located in the middle of Paris.
 To cut down on travel time, try to stay near the things you want to see!
 I recommend staying in the 1st, 2nd, 3rd, 4th, 5th, or 6th arrondissements.